An explanation of Mondrian's oeuvre by Michael Sciam

 Broadway Boogie Woogie, Diagram F

+From expansion toward increasing concentration (Diagram E) and then from concentration back to expansion (Diagram F).
 This is the way Broadway Boogie Woogie breathes.
-Through a dynamic process the one and the many (the spiritual and the natural) merge and transform into each other.
+Through a dynamic process the one and the many, i.e., the unity invoked by the Spiritual and the multiplicity presented by the Natural, merge and transform into each other.

 A circular process

-The Red Tree (1908-10), Pier and Ocean 5 (1915) and Broadway Boogie Woogie (1942-43) show a similar process from multiplicity to unity and from unity to multiplicity, that is a circular process.
-In all the three paintings the horizontal opens up the concentration previously exercised by the vertical:
+The Red Tree (1908-10), Pier and Ocean 5 (1915) and Broadway Boogie Woogie (1942-43) show a similar process from multiplicity to unity and from unity to multiplicity, that is to say, a circular process.
+Please note how in all the three paintings the horizontal opens up the concentration previously exercised by the vertical:

 The horizontal (symbol of the natural) re-opens the synthesis generated by the unifying action of the vertical (the spiritual).